 44. All these artificial contrivances are the more hurtful in that they run counter to the aim of Nature in making organised and reasonable beings; for Nature requires them to keep their freedom, in order that they may learn how to use their powers.
 All that education can do in this matter is to prevent children from becoming effeminate.
 This might be done by accustoming them to habits of hardiness, which is the opposite of effeminacy.
 It is venturing too much to want to accustom children to everything.
 Russians have made the mistake of going too far in this direction, and consequently an enormous number of their children die young, from the over-hardening process.
 Habit is the result of the constant repetition of any one enjoyment or action, until such enjoyment or action becomes a necessity of our nature.
 There is nothing to which children become more easily accustomed, and which should be more carefully kept from them, than such highly stimulating things as tobacco, brandy, and warm drinks.
 Once acquired, it is very difficult to give up these things; and giving them up causes physical disturbances at first, since the repeated use of anything effects a change in the functions of the different organs of our body.
-The more habits a man allows himself to form, the less free and independent he becomes; for it is the same with man as with all other animals: whatever he has been accustomed to early in life always retains a certain attraction for him in after-life.
+The more habits a man allows himself to form, the less free and independent he becomes; for it is the same with man as with all other animals; whatever he has been accustomed to early in life always retains a certain attraction for him in after life.
 Children, therefore, must be prevented from forming any habits, nor should habits be fostered in them.

-45. Many parents want to get their children Regular used to anything and everything.
-But this is no good.
-For human nature in general, as well as the nature of certain individuals in particular. will not allow of such training, and consequently many children remain apprentices all their lives.
+An enervating influence is as much to be avoided as an over-hardenin process apprentices all their lives.
 Some parents, for instance, would have their children go to sleep, get up, and have their meals whenever they please; but in order that they may do this with impunity, they must follow a special diet, a diet which will strengthen the body, and repair the evil which this irregularity causes.
 We find, indeed, many instances of periodicity in Nature also.
-Animals have should be observed for eating and drinktheir appointed time to sleep, and man should accustom himself to a certain time, that the functions of the body be not disturbed.
-As to the other matter, that children ought to eat at any hour, we cannot well adduce here the case of the animal as an example; as, for instance, all grass-eating animals get but little nourishment each time they eat, therefore grazing is necessarily a constant occupation with them.
-It is. however, very important for man always to eat at regular hours.
+Animals have their appointed time to sleep, and man should accustom himself to a certain time, that the functions of the body be not disturbed.
+As to the other matter, that children ought to eat at any hour, we cannot well adduce here the case of the animal as an example; as, for instance, all grasseating animals get but little nourishment each time they eat, therefore grazing is necessarily a constant occupation with them.
+It is, however, very important for man always to eat at regular hours.
 Many parents try to accustom their children to endure great cold, bad smells, and noises; this, however, is quite unnecessary, the only thing needful being to prevent them from forming habits.
 And for this it is best that they shall not always be subject to the same conditions.